 The Company substantially completed the development of Fruta del Norte and achieved commercial production in February 2020.
 Due to growing concerns regarding the spread of COVID-19 in Ecuador and the impacts of increasing efforts by governments at all levels to slow the spread of COVID-19, the Company temporarily suspended operations at Fruta del Norte on March 22, 2020.
-Following three months of suspension of operations in response to the COVID-19 pandemic, the Company announced the re-start of operations in early July.
+Following three months of suspension of operations, the Company announced the re-start of operations in early July.
+With the re-start of operations, the Company expects to generate net sale receipts well in excess of its obligations due in the next twelve months.

-The Company's treasury was sufficient to support the Company's reduced activities during the temporary suspension and to meet obligations under its existing loans.
-In addition, the equity financing which closed in June 2020 has added net proceeds of \$41.4 million to the Company's treasury.
-Further, with the re-start of operations in early July, the Company expects to generate net sale receipts well in excess of its obligations due in the next twelve months.
-This notwithstanding, the continued operations at Fruta del Norte are dependent on the extent to which the pandemic is being controlled, consequential actions by local, provincial, and national governments, and the effectiveness of the international supply chain and personnel travel.
+The continued operations at Fruta del Norte are dependent on the extent to which the COVID-19 pandemic is being controlled, consequential actions by local, provincial, and national governments, and the effectiveness of the international supply chain and personnel travel.
 Therefore, the Company cannot be certain that an escalation of the COVID-19 pandemic would not have an impact on operations or on the Company's financial position in the future.
 The Company's continuing operations and the underlying value and recoverability of the amount shown for the mineral interests and property, plant and equipment are ultimately dependent upon the ability of the Company to operate the mine without extended interruptions and on future profitable production.